celebrate recovery

 THE PROBLEM

-If you find you cannot quit drinking or using drugs entirely, or if you have little control over the amount you consume, you are probably an alcoholic and/or a drug addict.
-If that is the case, you may be suffering from a problem which only a spiritual solution will conquer.
+When you are honest with yourself, do you find you cannot quit drinking or using drugs entirely?
+Do you have little control over the amount you consume?
+You are probably an alcoholic and/or an addict.

 THE SOLUTION